PriyanKishoreMS/Eluminate21/README.md

 # ELUMINATE 21

-Repository of Oasys 21 website.</br>An event held by CSE Department, </br>Hindustan Institute of Technology and Science, Chennai
+Repository of Eluminate 21 website.</br>An event held by CSE Department, </br>Hindustan Institute of Technology and Science, Chennai

 ## using npm